MeToo movement in India: Criticism

 Journalist Seema Mustafa has expressed encouragement for the women who have shared their personal experiences and has said that this is a big achievement for India's women's movement, but she has also felt that the movement lacks internal criticism, which would have been helpful in strengthening the cause.
-Tavleen Singh of The Indian Express has criticized the Me Too movement participants in India, claiming the 'liberals' leading the movement are illiberal towards disagreements with their point of view.
+Tavleen Singh of The Indian Express has criticized the MeToo movement participants in India, claiming the 'liberals' leading the movement are illiberal towards disagreements with their point of view.
 Govind Krishnan V of Firstpost concurred with Mustafa's sentiments and additionally stated that one limitation of the movement in India was that it shuts itself from constructive criticism, which would help to strengthen the movement.
-As an analogy, he mentioned that feminism has evolved over time due to this type of criticism: "Me Too movement needs more nuanced and richer conversations which have space for debate, disagreement and dissent.
+As an analogy, he mentioned that feminism has evolved over time due to this type of criticism: " MeToo movement needs more nuanced and richer conversations which have space for debate, disagreement and dissent.
 The movement needs deeper forms of engagement and a collective will to develop a self-critical discourse which can generate essential kind of intellectual spade work."

-Mustafa also expressed her reservations about the tone and tenor of the Me Too movement on social media.
+Mustafa also expressed her reservations about the tone and tenor of the MeToo movement on social media.
 A key point of her criticism was the movement's 'inability to differentiate between a man who is guilty of rape and sexual assault from a man who solicited a woman with a drink, or an unacceptable text message', arguing it offers the same 'punishment' for all.
 Krishna too shared the viewpoint, writing, "This remains a challenge of great importance for India’s MeToo, which it has not yet succeeded in overcoming".
 Mustafa and Singh both said that the current movement in India is "exclusive, elite and metropolitan in nature", failing to represent ordinary Indians.

 Mustafa has spoken of justice as a concept where an innocent man is not supposed to be framed, even if it means the guilty get away.
-She has rebuked the Me Too movement as "too subjective, arbitrary and without due responsibility".
+She has rebuked the MeToo movement as "too subjective, arbitrary and without due responsibility".
 Mustafa has also criticized the "mob mentality" of the movement as the accusations on social media deny the accused a proper chance to defend themselves.